nimbis/s3commander/README.md

 Quirks
 ------

-* Folders are just S3 objects where the key end sin a trailing slash.
+* Folders are just S3 objects where the key ends in a trailing slash.
-* Deleting a folder does not delete it's contents.
-It will still appear in the browser as a folder until it's contents are deleted.
+* Deleting a folder does not delete its contents.
+It will still appear in the browser as a folder until its contents are deleted.
-* When not using Dropzone for drag-and-drop uploads the directory contents will not automatically refresh after a file is uploaded.
+* When not using Dropzone for drag-and-drop uploads, the directory contents will not automatically refresh after a file is uploaded.
 The user needs to click the refresh button manually.